-There is no triangle tool in Illustrator, which to this day, boggles my mind (wtf Adobe?).
+There is no triangle tool in Illustrator, which to this day, boggles my mind (come on, Adobe).
 I have memories of the times when I first started using Illustrator and really tried to get to know the program in depth.
 This was one of the things that frustrated me regularly (making a perfect, equilateral triangle) until I finally figured out a simple solution.
 If you use Adobe Illustrator on a regular basis, chances are you might need to create an equilateral triangle every once in a while.
 This may seem like a simple task, and it is, but not as easy as it should be.
-I’ll show you how to easily make a perfect triangle path in Illustrator, and hopefully, you will have one less vector headache to deal with in the future.
+You can craft all kind of shapes but there is no way to craft a triangular path in illustrator.
+So, you have to make some simple changes in the dimensions and properties of the other geometrical shapes to create a circle.
+Thus, it is about putting in correct numbers.
+You can create bigger or smaller triangles by putting different set of figures in the same pattern.
+I'll show you how to easily make a perfect triangle path in Illustrator, and hopefully, you will have one less vector headache to deal with in the future.

 1. Select the Star Tool

 Yes, believe it or not, the Star Tool is what you will use to make a triangle.
 I know it sounds weird, but go with me here.